Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs/Redeploy_Services.md

     48h
     ```

-3. Create `sysmgmt-health-manifest.yaml` and update the `resources` and `retention` sections as needed based up the data from the above step:
+1. Create `sysmgmt-health-manifest.yaml` and update the `resources` and `retention` sections as needed based upon the data from the previous steps:

     ```bash
     ncn-m# cat > sysmgmt-health-manifest.yaml << EOF